 Figure 1B.
-Schematic representation of Fiber-Tape cerclage construct with two interconnected sutures.
+Schematic representation of FiberTape cerclage construct with two interconnected sutures.

 For the FiberTape cerclage, two different colored cerclage tapes, FiberTape and TigerTape, were shuttled from the bottom to the top through the glenoid and bone block graft, and then vice versa back through the second tunnel, to press the bone block graft to the plate above the glenoid (see Figure 1B).
-To interconnect both cerclage sutures, the FiberTape cerclage suture tail was loaded through the pre-tied racking hitch knot from the TigerTape cerclage suture, and consequently, the TigerTape cerclage suture tail was loaded through the pre-tied racking hitch knot from the FiberTape cerclage suture.
+To interconnect both cerclage sutures, the FiberTape cerclage suture tail was loaded through the pretied racking hitch knot from the TigerTape cerclage suture.
+Then, TigerTape cerclage suture tail was loaded through the pretied racking hitch knot from the FiberTape cerclage suture.
 The cerclage loop was then shortened by pulling alternately on the suture tails until the two knots were seated against the Sawbones block, thus reducing the slack in the construct.
-Afterwards, five samples were tested for each tensioning protocol.
+Afterward, 5 samples were tested for each tensioning protocol.